meteor/blaze-tutorial/tutorial/simple-todos/01-creating-app.md

 ---

 ## 1.1: Install Meteor
-First we need to install Meteor.
+First, we need to install Meteor.

 Install the latest official Meteor release [following the steps in our docs](https://docs.meteor.com/install.html).